 fun especially for our children and young people and

-while we want everyone to have an enjoyable time, it is
+while we want everyone to have an enjoyable time, please

-that bonfires can cause serious damage both to our
+remember that bonfires can cause serious damage and

 materials for bonfires.